Find Affordable College Courses

 UChicago Biological & Biomedical Sciences Rankings

-There were 76 students who received their doctoral degrees in biological and biomedical sciences, making the school the #26 most popular school in the United States for this category of students.
+There were 76 students who received their doctoral degrees in biological & biomedical sciences, making the school the #26 most popular school in the United States for this category of students.

 Biological & Biomedical Sciences Student Demographics at UChicago

-Take a look at the following statistics related to the make-up of the biological and biomedical sciences majors at University of Chicago.
+Take a look at the following statistics related to the make-up of the biological & biomedical sciences majors at University of Chicago.

 UChicago Biological & Biomedical Sciences Master’s Program

-The biological and biomedical sciences program at UChicago awarded 89 master's degrees in 2020-2021.
-About 44% of these degrees went to men with the other 56% going to women.
-Nationwide, master's degree programs only see 40% men graduate in biological and biomedical sciences each year.
-UChicago does a better job at serving the male population as it supports 4% more men than average.
+For the most recent academic year available, 47% of biological & biomedical sciences master's degrees went to men and 53% went to women.
+Nationwide, master's degree programs only see 34% men graduate in biological & biomedical sciences each year.
+UChicago does a better job at serving the male population as it supports 13% more men than average.

 undefined

-The following table and chart show the race/ethnicity for students who recently graduated from University of Chicago with a master's in biological and biomedical sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Chicago with a master's in biological & biomedical sciences.

 undefined